davidneto92/pathfinder-alexa/notes.md

 Building the spells db

 - ~~parse spells csv into jsons~~
+- ~~deploy spells to a local dynamo table~~
-- deploy spells to a dynamo table
+- deploy spells to a live dynamo table
 - sanitize strings
   - remove any ampersands and correct transcoding errors